Asymptotically Optimal Idling in the GI/GI/N+GI Queue: The Proposed Policy

-Here, $R^{N}(\pi^N_p,t)$ denotes the cumulative number of customer abandonments from the $p$-admitted queue by time $t$, and $B^{N}(\pi^N_p,t) \leq N$ denotes the number of busy servers in the $p$-admitted queue at time $t$.
-When the initial condition for the fluid model for $p\lambda$ is an invariant state associated with $b\in[0,p\lambda/\mu]$, $p\lambda-b\mu$ is the rate at which fluid abandons and $(1-p)\lambda$ is the rate at which fluid is rejected.
-Provided that $p\in(0,1]$ is a parameter that can be optimized over, the resulting fluid control problem is given by
+When the initial state for the fluid model for $p\lambda$ is an invariant state for $p\lambda$ associated with $b\in[0,p\lambda/\mu]$, $p\lambda-b\mu$ is the rate at which fluid abandons and $(1-p)\lambda$ is the rate at which fluid is rejected.
+Since $p\in(0,1]$ is a parameter that can be optimized over, the resulting fluid control problem is given by

-Note that the solution to~(\ref{eq:scheduling-fluid-2}) does not rely on the admission control parameter $p\in(0,1]$ and is identical to the solution to~(\ref{eq:scheduling-fluid}).
+The solution to~(\ref{eq:scheduling-fluid-2}) does not depend on the admission control parameter $p\in(0,1]$ and is identical to the solution to~(\ref{eq:scheduling-fluid}).
+This observation crucially relies on the abandonment cost being linear with the per unit cost equal to the per unit cost of rejection.

-This gives us flexibility to propose an optimal policy in $\Pi^N_p$ for various choices of $p\in(0,1]$.
+This gives us flexibility to propose a policy in $\Pi^N_p$ for various choices of $p\in(0,1]$.
 We first observe that an optimal admission control parameter must lie in $[b_{\opt}\mu/\lambda,1]$, because otherwise the admitted arrivals would not be sufficient for servers to work at busyness level $b_{\opt}$.
 Let

-We next observe that if $p=p_{\opt}$, then when the $p_{\opt}$-admitted queue is non-idling, the long-run average fraction of busy servers achieves $b_{\opt}$ (and non-idling queues are easier to analyze than queues that do not obey this condition).
+We next observe that if the $p_{\opt}$-admitted queue satisfies the non-idling condition (that is, the servers never idle when customers are waiting), the long-run average fraction of busy servers achieves $b_{\opt}$.
+The non-idling condition, together with (5)-(26) in~\cite{puha2020fluid} uniquely specifies $\mathbb{P}^N_y$ for each $y\in\mathbb{S}^N=\left\{y^N\in\mathbb{Y}^D: N-\la 1,\nu^N \ra = (N-x^N)^{+} \mbox{ and } x^N \leq \la 1, \eta^N\ra\right\}$ and satisfies (\ref{eq:KControl}).
+Moreover, for any compatible initial distribution, the state process that satisfies the non-idling condition is a Feller, strong Markov process (see Proposition~4.2 in~\cite{kang2012asymptotic}).
+Thus, for any $p\in(0,1]$, the non-idling policy (the control policy that obeys the non-idling condition) is an admissible HL control policy for $E^N_p$, and thus is in $\Pi^N_p$.

 \begin{definition}[The Proposed Policy] For each $N\in\mathbb{N}$, let $\pi^N_{\opt}$ be the non-idling policy in $\Pi^N_{p_{\opt}}$, where $p_{\opt}$ is given by (\ref{eq:p_opt}). \end{definition}